 - is (or likely to be) effective and beneficial;

-- beyond what is reasonable to expect families, carers, informal networks and the community to provide;
+- is beyond what is reasonable to expect families, carers, informal networks and the community to provide;

-7.16 The NDIS will not be responsible for the learning and support needs of students that primarily relate to their education and training attainment (including teaching, learning assistance and aids, building modifications, transport between education or training activities and general education to employment transition supports).
-Source: https://www.comlaw.gov.au/Details/F2013L01063/Html/Text#_Toc358793048
+The NDIS will not be responsible for learning and support needs that primarily relate to the person’s further education and training success.

 [Note: There are different funding arrangements for universities and vocational education and training institutions.
-The Commonwealth currently provides funding to eligible higher education providers to assist them to meet the costs of providing support to students with a disability with high cost needs.
+The Commonwealth currently provides funding through the Higher Education Disability Support Program to eligible higher education providers to assist them to meet some of the costs of providing support to students with a disability with high cost needs.
 Vocational education and training organisations may not have access to similar funding sources to assist the organisation meet the needs of students with disability]